Nat Nakasa Award for Media Integrity: History

 On accepting a Nieman Fellowship, Nakasa applied for a passport, but like many other black intellectuals, was refused and would have to accept an exit permit instead which meant relinquishing his citizenship and not being allowed to return to South Africa.
 Unbeknown to Nakasa, the South African police had been monitoring him since 1959 and were about to issue him with a five-year banning order under the Suppression of Communism Act when left for the United States in October 1964.
 While attending the Nieman Fellowship, he participated in protest meetings against Apartheid at Cambridge, Massachusetts and in Washington DC and unsuccessfully attempted again to write an article for The New York Times.
 He completed his Nieman Fellowship at the end of June 1965, by which time he was short of money and his attempted to extend his visa beyond August seemed unsuccessful.
 Now living in Harlem, Nakasa seemed homesick, unable to return to South Africa, unsettled and drinking, he became depressed.
 On 14 July 1965, he committed suicide when he jumped from a friend's seven-story apartment.

 The award calls for nominations each May for a prize of R20,000 and a certificate.
 The nominees are accessed by an independent panel of three judges who choose the winner.
-The award is presented by SA National Editors' Forum (Sanef) at an award dinner ceremony in June.
+The award is presented by South African National Editors Forum (Sanef) at an award dinner ceremony in June.
 The award was first presented in 1998.